pierregillon/Reqnroll.Extensions.FluentTableAsserter/readme.md

     ChiefProductOfficer
 }
 ```

 You can find more example [here](./src/Examples).

 ## Mapping between columns and properties

 The table asserter is smart and try to determine column name of the table, based on
-the mapped property names.
+the **mapped property names**.

-`EmailAddress` property is automatically mapped to `EmailAddress` column or to any another more
+`EmailAddress` property is automatically mapped to `EmailAddress` column or to more readable
-natural set of words, like `Email address` or `email address` or any other case.
+set of words, like `Email address` or `email address`.

-The same is applied for enum values : `ChiefProductOfficer` value works but also `Chief product officer`.
+The same principle is applied for parsing enum values : `ChiefProductOfficer` value works
+but also `Chief product officer`.

 It allows to have gherkin scenario closer to **natural language**.